Painting Furniture Grey Without Sanding or Priming (Yes It Works!!)

 Cleaning Furniture Hardware

-Adding Dowels to Furniture
+Cutting Dowels to Size

-I bought 125 of these quarter-inch dowels on Amazon, and then I cut them to the size of the top drawers.
+I bought 125 of these quarter inch dowels on Amazon, and then I cut them to the size of the top drawers.

-I’m not going to lie, this part stressed me out because I was cutting smaller pieces and some of them went flying.
+I’m not going to lie, this part stressed me out because I was cutting smaller pieces, and some of them went flying.
 But I managed to get them all cut without cutting myself.

-Then I quickly sanded the top 2 drawers to help the dowels stick, but also because I wanted the wood behind the dowels to be lighter in case there were gaps that showed between the dowels…
+I probably should have used a hand saw for this instead.
+But I moved on and I quickly sanded the top two drawers to help the dowels stick, but also, in case there were gaps that showed between them, I wanted the wood behind them to be lighter.

 How to Glue Dowels to Furniture

-Then I worked on gluing the dowels to the drawers.
-I used a piece of wood and clamps to help me line the dowels up straight, and I used some instant super glue to glue the dowels on.
+Then, I worked on gluing them.
+I used a piece of wood and clamps to help me line them up straight, and I used some instant super glue to glue them on.
+With this glue, I poured it onto the drawer, and then I sprayed the dowel, and then put them together.

 Once the spray comes in contact with the glue, it all dries within seconds.
-It has a super strong smell though, so my windows were all open, and I wore my respirator as well.
+It has a super strong smell, though, so my windows were all open, and I wore my respirator as well.

-The next day I had to cut the dowels on one drawer with my multi-tool saw because I didn’t cut those to the right size on the saw.
+The next day, I had to cut the dowels on one drawer with my multi tool saw because I didn’t cut those to the right size on the saw.

 Sanding the Dowels

-I used my SurfPrep sander with 80-grit sandpaper for the edges and then medium-grit foam sanding pads to sand the face of the dowels.
-Read SurfPrep sander reviews to learn more about why it’s my favorite sander for painting and refinishing furniture.
+Then, I sanded their edges to make them all flush with the drawer and make them look nice.
+I used my SurfPrep sander with 80 grit sandpaper for the edges and then medium grit foam sanding pads for the face of the dowels.
+Read our SurfPrep sander reviews to learn more about why it’s my favorite!

 I’m not going to lie, this whole dowel process was really tedious.
 And I questioned my sanity a few times through it all.

-I had to glue the dowels back on a few times through it all… Then I put the drawers back in the dresser… thinking I was going to keep them as is… but I hated the look of the wood on those top drawers.
+I had to glue them back on a few times through it all… Then I put the drawers back in the dresser… thinking I was going to keep them as is… but I hated the look of the wood on those top drawers.
+So… I decided to make them match the rest of the piece.

 Drilling Holes for New Hardware

-But then realized that the way these drawers sit in the dresser, the hardware needed to be offset a little to line up with the hardware on the drawers below.
+But I thankfully thought about drilling the hardware holes first.
+So, I did that by measuring the exact center of the drawer and drilling a hole.
+But then realized that the way these drawers sit in the dresser, the hardware needed to be offset a little to line up with the ones below.

 So I redrilled after measuring 50 billion times.